micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_new_type/index.md

 uint64 uint64_test
 ```

 Now, you can build your micro-ROS workspace as usual.
-Check [**First micro-ROS application on an RTOS**](../first_application_rtos/) for more details of how to build a micro-ROS environment.
+Check [**First micro-ROS application on an RTOS**](../first_application_rtos/) for more details on how to build a micro-ROS environment.

 In your micro-ROS application code, you can use your new message type as usual: